nicktehrany/dotfiles/README.md

 ## Requirements

 [Gitmux](https://github.com/arl/gitmux) is required to use the gitmux config for displaying the git tree in tmux.
 Install instruction are on their website, the config file will be linked automatically.
+I'm currently using git information via zsh and am therefore not using gitmux, but keeping the config in case I switch at some point.

 VSCode remote development containers require docker, install instructions are available [here](https://code.visualstudio.com/docs/remote/containers).